miccai-ultrasound/miccai-ultrasound.github.io/asmus21.md

   <img style="padding: 20px;" src="im/kamen2021.jpg" height=300px>
 </div>

+#### *Towards clinical applications of artificial intelligence in ultrasound imaging*

+Ali Kamen received BSc in EE and MSc in BME from Sharif University of Technology.
+He received PhD in ECE  from the University of Miami.
+After graduation he joined Siemens Corporate Research in Princeton NJ, where he has been leading technology development teams in the areas of personalized healthcare and image guided procedures.

+Currently he leads initiatives in translating artificial intelligence-based technologies to differentiated value-creating clinical products.
+Additionally, Dr. Kamen leads active collaborations with a number of universities including the University of Pennsylvania, Cleveland Clinic, Harvard Medical School, Johns Hopkins, and University of Iowa, with more than $5M awarded from a number of NIH-funded grants.

+He has more than 100 refereed publications (with h-Index 48), and more than 100 US and international patents (granted and pending) primarily in the areas of medical image computing, computational modelling, and image guided procedures.
+He is recognized as Siemens Inventor of the Year in 2015.
+He is also a Fellow of American Institute for Medical and Biological Engineers.

 ### Prerna Dogra

 #### Senior Product Manager (AI in Healthcare) & MONAI Project Lead, NVIDIA